 Our campus is located on a 30-acre site in downtown Bentonville’s Market District, a short distance from a rich variety of cultural and educational resources such as the Crystal Bridges Museum of American Art and its new contemporary art center; Brightwater, the new culinary arts program at Northwest Arkansas Community College; the Scott Family Amazeum; and the Bentonville Public Library.
 Many local residents will remember this site as the home of the Benton County Fair for nearly 80 years.
 Prior to 1924, it served as the campus for three other educational institutions, including Bentonville High School when Louise Thaden was enrolled there.

 In August 2016, Thaden School announced that the house where Louise Thaden lived during her high school years will be moved from its current location on West Central Avenue and eventually incorporated into the design of the school’s campus at Eighth and Main in downtown Bentonville.
 Built in the mid-1890s, the original house was a T-shaped structure that has been obscured over the years with several additions.
-The original house will be moved in large sections and stored for safe keeping while the school’s campus plan is being developed over the coming year.
+It will be restored to its original form.
 It is also important to note that the campus of Thaden School once served as the campus of Bentonville High School when Louise Thaden was a student there from 1919 to 1924.